epicalekspwner/BigScaleAnalytics2021/README.md

 ![Confusion matrix](https://user-images.githubusercontent.com/71261918/114360514-643b0300-9b75-11eb-9e1f-ae019275a54b.png)

-**Note**: We cans see that the model has difficulties at predicting B2 and C1 levels.
-One of the reason might be the assessment of these levels by our team.
+**Note**: We can see that the model has difficulties at predicting B2 and C1 levels.
+One of the reasons might be the assessment of these levels by our team.
 One solution could be reevaluating these two levels more carefully.

 ####  **Second model: Regression using Features Engineering**